hitendrapal-gemini/copilot_demo_todo_app/doc/module3and5.md

     *"Ensure that the due date selected for a new task cannot be in the past.
 Only allow today or future dates in the add task form."*
 - **Task 2:** Allow users to edit tasks.
   - **Prompt:**
-    *"Add a feature to allow users to edit the name and due date of an existing todo item directly from the dashboard."*
+    *"Add a feature to allow users to edit the name and due date of an existing todo item directly from the dashboard.
+The edit button should have green color"*
   - **Improved Prompt:**
     *"Add a feature to allow users to edit the name and due date of an existing todo item directly from the dashboard.
 Style the Edit button with a yellow background color, similar to how the Complete button is blue and the Delete button is red."*